ruzaina-16002/aerofoil-simulation/README.md

 - apply nabla with a quantity (A): ∇xA gives the curl of A, it is an operation that can be applied to a vector field to work out the amount of spin, when applied to velocity, it gives vorticity

 ## 20/09/2026
 - Learnt more about the nabla operation, the divergence and curl, as well thr laplace, and how certain comditions allow stream eqautions and veloctity potential to satisfy laplace.

+## 24/09/2026
+- derived stream functions and velocity potentials for all elementary flows